 A huge number of merchants sold costume pieces, so if you feel like buying a fancy hat, a bodice or a cool pair of elf ears you won’t be disappointed.
 There’s also lots of affordable fantasy style jewelry if you want a souvenir you can wear in the real world.

-Tip #8 Plan ahead for the Jousting
+11. Plan Ahead for Jousting

-They host jousting three times a day, at 11:30am, 2:00pm and 4:00pm.
-I’m assuming that they have a running story line throughout the day, but don’t quote me on it.
-Before the show a herald divided the crowd into two groups, one to cheer on each Knight.
-Favors (ribbons) were handed out to a few women in the audience to award to the knights on cue.
+When we went, a herald divided the crowd into two groups, one to cheer on each Knight.
+Favors (ribbons) were handed out to a few women in the audience to give to the knights on cue.

 Each knight showed off their skills with a lance, then took a few runs at each other.
 Once a knight was unseated from his horse they fought on foot with swords.
 It was heavily choreographed, but still pretty awesome–and convincing to the kids!

-Adult – $18.95
+Adult – $19.95

-Child (5 – 12) – $11.95
+Child (5 – 12) – $12.95